fluid-project/infusion/README.md

 The best way to join the Fluid Community is to jump into any of our community activities.
 Visit our [website](http://fluidproject.org/) for links to our mailing lists, chat room, wiki, etc.

+##How Do I Use Infusion That Is Directly Pulled From Github Repository?##

+Infusion is in the process of switching to use [stylus](http://learnboost.github.io/stylus/) for stylesheet generation.
+Some css files have been re-written in stylus.
+These files only have their stylus files pushed into the github repository.
+To use infusion that is directly pulled from the github, those stylus files need to be compiled to generate corresponding css files by running the following from the project root:

+    grunt stylus

 ##How Do I Create an Infusion Package?##